Our products

 5. When the rice is al dente (creamy but with a firm bite in the center of the grain), remove from heat.

-7. Let rest, covered, for 1-2 minutes.
+7. Let rest covered for 1-2 minutes.
 The risotto should be all'onda: when served on the plate, it should spread slowly, neither dry nor liquid.

 The eel is added at the end, during the mantecatura.
-If you incorporate it earlier, the fat melts too much into the rice, and you lose the chunky texture that makes each spoonful interesting.
-You want to find pieces of smoked eel among the creamy rice, not a risotto with a uniform flavor.
+If you incorporate it earlier, the fat melts too much into the rice and you lose the chunky texture that makes each spoonful interesting.
+You want to find small pieces of smoked eel among the creamy rice, not a risotto with a uniform flavor.

 Pairing: what to drink with smoked eel